nnellans/ado-pipelines-guide/README.md

 By default, each Job runs directly on an Agent machine (aka Host Jobs).
 But, you also have the option to run Jobs inside of a Container on the Agent machine (aka Container Jobs).
 Even an individual Step can be run inside a Container<br />![](images/container-jobs.png)

-General Info:
-- Not all Agents support running Container Jobs.
-This is not supported on Mac Agents, RHEL6 Agents, or Container Agents
-- This is supported by the following Microsoft-hosted Agents: `windows-2019`, `windows-2022`, and `ubuntu-*`
-- If you run self-hosted Agents, you must install Docker and make sure the local Agent has permissions to access the Docker Daemon
-- Linux Container Images must be properly configured in order to run Container Jobs (Bash, glibc-based, support running Node.js, etc.)
-- Windows Container Images:
-  - Must match the kernel version of the Windows Host Agent where it is running (for example, 2019 container image on a 2019 agent)
-  - Must be properly configured in order to run Container Jobs (install Node.js plus any dependencies)

-Agents
-- In order to do any work, Azure Pipelines needs at least one Agent
-- Agents are computing infrastructure with the Agent software installed
-- Agents can run one Job at a time
-- The Agent can run the Job directly, or it can run the Job inside a Container

-Microsoft-Hosted Agents
-- Each Job is run on a fresh virtual machine
-- Each virtual machine is discarded after every job
-- Supports both Host Jobs and Container Jobs

-Self-Hosted Agents
-- This is compute infrastructure that you manage, you install the Agent software, and configure the system with whatever tools are necessary
-- It is recommended to install only one copy of the Agent software per machine
-- Mac, Linux, and Windows are all supported
-- You can even run an Agent inside of a Container, only Docker is supported
-  - windowsservercore image on Windows
-  - ubuntu image on Linux
-- You can use an auto-scaled Virtual Machine Scale Set in azure to run your Agents
-  - You specify number of agents to keep on standby and the max number of VMs in the scaleset
-  - Azure DevOps takes care of auto-scaling for you

 ---

 Artifacts

----

-Conditions
-- Conditions can be used on Stages, Jobs, or Steps

 ---